erichlof/THREE.js-PathTracing-Renderer/README.md

 * [Quadric Geometry Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/Quadric_Geometry_Showcase.html) showing different quadric (mathematical) shapes (Warning: this may take 7-10 seconds to load/compile!)

 * [BVH Visualizer Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/BVH_Visualizer.html)<br> Lets you peek under the hood of the BVH acceleration structure and see how the various axis-aligned bounding boxes are built all the way from the large surrounding root node box (level 0), to the small leaf node boxes (level 14+), to the individual triangles of the model that are contained within those leaf node boxes.
+This demo loads the famous Standford Dragon, weighing in at 100,000 triangles!

 <h3>Constructive Solid Geometry(CSG) Museum Demos</h3>